-A 3-month retail internship is also a required component.
+A 3-4 month retail internship is also a required component.
 These positions can be related to marketing, strategy, operations, data science, supply chain, and more.
-A dedicated industry liaison officer will help student to discover internship opportunities and prepare them for interviews.
+A dedicated career services officer will help student to discover internship opportunities and prepare them for interviews.
 To ensure a real and effective training internship, the MMR program staff pays particular attention to the student internship orientation process in an effort to maximize the experience for each student.
-Each student will also have a mentor to help highlight and enhance the special skills of each student and guarantee a stimulating and enriching work experience.

 Retail Innovation Lab

-Through interaction with the School's state-of-the-art Retail Innovation Lab, students will have the opportunity to learn firsthand about managing all levels of a retail operation using the latest technologies.
+Through interaction with the Bensadoun School of Retail Management's state-of the-art Retail Innovation Lab, students will have the opportunity to learn firsthand about managing all levels of a retail operation using the latest technologies.
 The practical experience will link directly to the study of consumer behaviour, experiential marketing, omni channel retailing, pricing analytics, efficacy of different payment systems, and global value chain management.

 The aim of this conference is to provide a forum for both professionals and academics, from the leading firms and universities of the world, to foster discussions about the latest research, industry practices and approaches, as well as trends and challenges related to retail.